stephaneey/azure-ad-vsts-extension/README.md

 You should use the Hosted 2017 agent.
 In case you use on-premises agent, I recommend creating a separate Agent Phase using the Hosted 2017 agent.
 If you do so, feel free to tick the option labelled "Skip download of artifacts".
 ## Configuring the task
 Some of the task parameters directly come from the Variable Group created earlier, which means that you must bind this Variable Group to your release definition.
 They are pre-configured with variable names.
 You do not need to change anything if you created the Variable Group as explained earlier.
 ⋅⋅⋅The task shipps with multiple templates that are intended to cover typical topologies.
 For instance, when having a mobile app connecting to an Azure-hosted API, your work will only consist in providing the right reply & identifer URLs.
 Since the input field exposed by the task is merely a textbox, you should use a true JSON editor to configure that part of the task.
+Note that every template is usable "as is" but of course, you should adapt them to your own situation (replyUrls, identifiers etc.).
+If you are not too sure about how to configure the task, you can test each of the template against a sandbox subscription and look the results in the Azure Portal.

 Here is an example of a custom API that exposes custom application and delegate permissions, and its related web client.